pbl0/pablob.eu/docs/blog/posts/ed-linux-launcher.md

 ---
 description: >
     Elite Dangerous used to be playable out the box using Steam proton but now it isn't"
 date: 2023-01-25T23:40:00.000Z
-width: "2560"
-height: "1440"
 categories:
     - Games
     - Linux
 authors:
     - pablo
+comments: true
 ---

 # How to fix Elite Dangerous launcher issues on Linux